 Massive layoffs: to debate about the layoff of more than 4,000 Embraer workers in 2009.

-Vaccine requirement for employees: appreciation of minister Barroso's decision to remove excerpts of the Ministry of Labor and Welfare ordinance that prevented companies from forcing their employees to take the vaccine against covid-19.
+Vaccine requirement for employees: appreciation of justice Barroso's decision to remove excerpts of the Ministry of Labor and Welfare ordinance that prevented companies from forcing their employees to take the vaccine against covid-19.

 Illegal salary deduction (aka “rachadinha”): The inclusion – or not – of the alleged crime that took place in the office of federal deputy Silas Câmara (Republicans Party/Amazonas state).